 Licensing and vaccination laws

 New Hampshire law requires all dogs, cats, and ferrets to be vaccinated against rabies.
 If an owner does not vaccinate his or her pet, he or she is guilty of a violation, similar to a speeding ticket.
+Any dog, cat or ferret being transferred or sold in New Hampshire has to have a certificate that shows they've been vaccinated.

 State law also requires dog owners to purchase an annual license from the municipality they live in.
 Municipalities may also technically require a license for cats, but according to the New Hampshire Municipal Association, “few, if any, municipalities actually license cats.”
 Failing to license a dog is a violation, and local authorities may seize an unlicensed dog.
 If the owner does not license the dog within seven days, the dog is forfeit.